Vision AI: Visual Anomaly Detection

 Table of Contents

-High Peak Software‘s Vision AI platform carries out surface-level anomaly detection in products and generates production-ready solutions within minutes, catering to multiple industries such as automobile, apparel, footwear, healthcare, textile and more.
+High Peak Software‘s Vision AI platform carries out surface-level anomaly detection in products and generates production-ready solutions within minutes, catering to multiple industries such as automobile, apparel, footwear, healthcare, textile, and more.
+Let’s learn more about our Vision AI below!

 Why did High Peak see the need to create Vision AI

-As a result, manufacturers across the globe are struggling with inefficient production pipelines, resulting in increased demand, supply chain disruption, and interrupted retail channels.
-High Peak Software wanted to build a deep-learning driven surface defect detection automation platform to help manufacturing facilities:
+As a result, manufacturers across the globe are struggling with inefficient production pipelines.
+This results in increased demand, disruption of the supply chain, and interruption of retail channels.
+High Peak Software wanted to build a deep-learning-driven surface defect detection automation platform to help manufacturing facilities:

 • Streamline the production lines’ output with zero defects and 100% quality products by accurately and efficiently inspecting every single instead of just random samples.

-• Train and generate defect detection models by leveraging cameras, data and algorithms in the production facilities.
-A system trained to inspect products or watch a production asset can analyze thousands of products or processes a minute, noticing imperceptible defects or issues in much less time compared to humans.
+• Train and generate defect detection models by leveraging cameras, data, and algorithms in the production facilities.
+A system trained to inspect products or watch a production asset can analyze thousands of products or processes a minute.
+Thus, imperceptible defects or issues are noticed in much less time than humans.

 • Improve production units’ overall quality, accuracy or performance by overcoming variations across different human inspectors.
 Thus, downsizing manufacturing operational costs.